dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-3.md

 In part 2 of this series we ended having made a header.php, footer.php, and template-part/post-loop.php to show our most recent posts on index.php using The Loop.
 In this article we'll work on displaying some additional useful WordPress data within The Loop, adding a sidebar, and create additional markup and styles for structure.

-In the interest of diving right into displaying your content, we have also skipped some very important things that WordPress is looking for in order to get important style and functionality into our theme.
+In the interest of diving right into displaying your content, we also skipped some very important elements that WordPress is looking for.
 We want to add `wp_head()` and `wp_footer()`, which are known as action hooks.
-We'll talk about the concept of hooks much later, but for now what you need to know is that these specific hooks enable themes, plugins, and WordPress Core to output content into the header and footer, respectively.
+We'll talk about the concept of hooks later, but for now what you need to know is that these specific hooks enable themes, plugins, and WordPress Core to output content into the header and footer, respectively.
 Luckily, it's very simple to include them now:

 First open up your `header.php` file and find the the closing `</head>` tag.
 Just before this tag we are going to add the php function `wp_head()` so `header.php` should now look like: